 The Land Cruiser demands attention.
-During our rough trip through south Bolivia, the mirror has fallen off and needs to be retightened.
-Since one of the blinkers is almost falling off as well because the fender is completely rusted through we search for a workshop to have the fender repaired.
+During our rough trip through south Bolivia, the mirror fell off and needs to be retightened.
+Since one of the blinkers is almost breaking off because the fender is completely rusted through, we search for a workshop to have the fenders repaired.

 We return to Tupiza, where we find a workshop.
 The job keeps Coen busy for two days.
 As usual he remains present while all the work is done.
 He doesn’t mind.
 The atmosphere is relaxed.
 It’s more like a couple of friends working on a car in the back garden than being in a workshop.

 He learns that new sheet metal is unknown in this part of the country.
 Improvisation is the keyword.
 Replacing a piece of metal means checking out remnants of old cars lying around that might serve.

 After going back and forth a couple of time the mechanic and Coen are both satisfied with the donor material to repair the fender.